 The trip from Cat Island to Charleston is a relatively easy single day run.
 I encountered plenty of shoaling as I left Cat Island but enjoyed extremely scenic views while navigating between them.

 The current switched from foul to fair a few times during this transit, and I found myself exposed to fairly strong winds later in the trip.
-Fortunately, they were tailwinds that gave me a strong push toward my destination.
+Fortunately, there were tailwinds that gave me a strong push toward my destination.

 Charleston is an extremely busy shipping port that reminded me a bit of cruising through New York City.
 I stayed at the Patriot’s Point marina, which was nice with great service.
 A word to the wise about docking in Charleston: the currents run very strong through the harbor so be prepared to wait out a slack tide before docking or departing.
 As I did in Beaufort, I left the dock at slack tide the afternoon before I departed Charleston and anchored out in the ocean just outside the channel.
 That allowed me to depart at dawn the next morning without worrying about the tide.